nbhat1998/PintOS/doc/threads.md

 > Briefly critique your design, pointing out advantages and
 > disadvantages in your design choices.

 * An advantage is that for the fixed point arithmetic we used inline functions instead of normal functions, which should eliminate the latency added due to function calls.
-However, this is guaranteed to always happen like it would with macros, as inline functions calling other inline fucntions may not be expanded inline.
+However, this is not guaranteed to always happen like it would with macros, as inline functions calling other inline fucntions may not be expanded inline.